smogon/pokemon-showdown-client/website/pages/faq.md

 ### Can I speak in a language other than English?

-In most rooms, no. However, PS offers many language-specific rooms: Spanish, Portuguese, French, German, Italian, Dutch, Chinese, Japanese, and Hindi.
+In most rooms, no. However, PS offers many language-specific rooms: Español, Português, Français, Deutsche, Italiano, Nederlands, Chinese, and Hindi.

 ### How do I change my avatar?